kwrooijen/hiccup-cli/README.md

 | hiccup-cli-yank-as-hiccup   |

-Use `hiccup-cli--region-as-hiccup` to transform the selected HTML to Hiccup syntax
+Use `hiccup-cli-region-as-hiccup` to transform the selected HTML to Hiccup syntax

 ![hiccup region replace](https://raw.githubusercontent.com/kwrooijen/hiccup-cli/master/assets/hiccup-region-replace.gif)

-Use `hiccup-cli--yank-as-hiccup` or `hiccup-cli--paste-as-hiccup` to paste HTML as Hiccup from either your kill-ring or clipboard
+Use `hiccup-cli-yank-as-hiccup` or `hiccup-cli-paste-as-hiccup` to paste HTML as Hiccup from either your kill-ring or clipboard

 ![hiccup yank](https://raw.githubusercontent.com/kwrooijen/hiccup-cli/master/assets/hiccup-yank.gif)